That’s why I’ve come up with numerous examples to illustrate the varieties of diction and how it can enhance your writing.

 Jargon

-Jargon is a type of language specific to a particular group or profession, like law, business, or medicine.
+Jargon is a type of informal language specific to a particular group or profession, like law, business, or medicine.

 Outsiders find it more difficult to understand than normal language because they haven’t been exposed to the same vocabulary.